brandonschabell/docker-python-chromedriver/README.md

 $ docker run -it -w /usr/workspace -v $(pwd):/usr/workspace brandonschabell/python-chromedriver:[version] bash
 ```

 This will create a container from the image.
-Then you could starting running the commands in the container as in your working directory.
+Then you can start running the commands in the container as you would in your working directory.